 Published By Janet Gershen-Siegel at February 26th, 2018

-The Financial Stress Percentile compares your company to other businesses in the same region, industry, number of employees, or number of years in the business.
+The Financial Stress Percentile compares your company to other businesses.
+So these are in the same region, industry, number of employees, or number of years in the business.
 Financial Stress Score Norms calculate an average score and percentile for similar firms.
-These Norms benchmark where your business stands in relation to your peers.
+These Norms can be used in order to benchmark where your business stands.
+So that is in relation to your peer group.

 D & B scores your company with numbers ranging from 1 to 5.
-A 1 is businesses least likely to fail, while a 5 is firms most likely to fail.
+A 1 is businesses least likely to fail.
+While a 5 is firms most likely to fail.
 Therefore a D & B customer can quickly divvy their new and existing accounts by risk and then decide how to proceed.
-If your business is shown as being Discontinued at This Location; Higher Risk; or Open Bankruptcy, you will automatically get a 0 score.

-This score has a 1–100 ranking where a 1 percentile is most likely to fail and a 100 percentile is least likely to fail.
-If D & B identifies your company as financially stressed that means you have ceased operations following assignment of bankruptcy; or voluntarily withdrawn from business operation with unpaid obligations; or closed up shop with a loss to creditors; or your company is in receivership or reorganization; or you have made some sort of an arrangement for the benefit of your creditors.
+This score has a 1 to 100 ranking where a 1 percentile is most likely to fail.
+And a 100 percentile is least likely to fail.
+If D & B identifies your company as financially stressed that means you have ceased operations following assignment of bankruptcy.
+Another possibility is it has voluntarily withdrawn from business operation leaving unpaid debts.

 A D & B Credit Limit Recommendation includes two recommended dollar guidelines: